ceciliabinck/cook-with-me/README.md

     **Solution**: I added on the top of the pictures the same amount of padding as the sides/bottom had to make to picture look more in balance.
     - **Issue 2**: The user thinks that the website could benefit from having a footer.
     **Solution**: As I don't have any contact to make a proper footer.
 I used the footer to show the following text: © 2020 Copyright Cook with me | For educational purpose.

+# Bugs in development

+## Resolved Bugs

+- Bug 1
+**Problem**: Profile page doesn't load, it gives a NoneType error **Solution**: I gave my parameter and var the same name and that turned out to give the error.
+After correcting this my profile was shown but instead of the username, it was displaying the password.
+Turns out that I made a mistake in my login route.
+After checking the password it should match up the correct username but instead of a username, I wrote password.
+When I corrected this mistake the profile page showed the correct username.

+- Bug 2
+**Problem**: MongoDb is not inserting the name of the cookbook, it inserted null.
+**Solution**: The name in the registration form and in the insert route was not the same.
+So when I made them match the correct name of the cookbook was inserted in MongoDB.

+- Bug 3
+**Problem**: Second select field doesn't show in edit_recipe- or add_recipe.html.
+**Solution**: I reused the code of my first select field but I did it t get_recipes- instead of add_recipes route.
+Correcting this made the second select field only work at the add_recipe.html.
+Ather writing this made me look at the edit_recipe route and saw I had to copy the code here too and this made it work on the edit_recipe.html as well.

+- Bug 4
+**Problem**: In the user Profile page I want to put all the recipes that, that user has inserted.
+But it is giving me this error: TypeError: 'Collection' object is not callable.
+If you meant to call the 'find_all' method on a 'Collection' object it is failing because no such method exists.
+**Solution**: Turnes out I did two things wrong in the code in my app.py. first of all, I did not give my search to the different recipes a variable.
+Secondly, I used the wrong variable in my return statement.
+In the code, in the profile.html I misunderstood how the for loop works.
+After changing all these things my data was presented on the profile.

+- Bug 5
+**Problem**: After clicking on the open recipe button on a recipe card.
+It would not present the whole recipe.
+**Solution**: I used the same code to set up my recipe card as on the recipes page.
+I was told on Slack that it doesn't have to be in a for loop as I only need one.
+So after changing that the different recipes got presented.

+- bug 6
+**Problem**: The welcome flash text does not display the username **Solution**: With the help of a tutor I found out that was down to a syntax error.
+I wrote a comma(,) instead it had to be a point(.).

+## Remaining bugs

+- bug 7
+**Problem**: When a user tries to use an iPhone they can not log in or register on the page.
+**Solution**:

 # Deployment :rocket: